Recipe Overview

 - Make a creamy coleslaw.
 Try my homemade coleslaw dressing with yogurt.

-- Make an Asian salad, a type of vinegar coleslaw with an Asian influence and lots of crunchy add-ins like ramen noodles, sunflower seeds, and almonds.
+- Looking for something different?
+Try my Asian salad, another vinegar coleslaw with an Asian influence and lots of crunchy add-ins like ramen noodles, sunflower seeds, and almonds.
 Another favorite is this cabbage salad with mandarin oranges and honey lime dressing.
+Lately, we’ve been loving this shredded carrot salad.

 - Don’t let the rest of the cabbage go to waste.
 Try easy sautéed cabbage (green) or German red cabbage (sweet & sour).

-Just a warning: the red cabbage tends to bleed its color, turning the salad kind of pink.
+Tip: Red cabbage tends to bleed color after a day or too, turning the salad kind of pink.
 This doesn’t affect the flavor at all and if you have a young daughter, it could be a selling point.
 If you would rather not experience this, simply make the salad using all green cabbage.
 Red cabbage does contain 30% more vitamin C than green cabbage.

 Vinegar Coleslaw Recipe (no mayonnaise)